aamnah/notes/src/blog/14_days_social_isolation.md

 - spent most of the day setting up an Ubuntu server with Opencart and SFTP user..
 - made art on Skype video call
 - practiced uke for 15 minutes

+This lockdown has extended beyond what i expected.
+19 days already!
+I have been home too long =(